jacksonchen07/Chatbox/ChatboxAda_Prep.md

 Purpose: Connect terminals to chat with each other.

 Need:
-- A server
+- A server == COMPLETED?
-- Multiple clients
+- Multiple clients -- COMPLETED
 - Store chat history(?) through a hashmap (not secure but OK for starting)
 - Maybe not a log in system, but just a username upon connecting
 - Communication System